-By November of 2018, the Federal Reserve had raised interest rates twice.
+By November of 2018, the Federal Reserve had raised interest rates three times.
 That means that savings account interest rates are also going up.
 So, it might be a good idea to shop around for the best deal on a savings account, both at your own bank and at other institutions.

 The chart below shows the average savings account interest rates on non-jumbo deposits from 2009 through today.

 Here are six tips for finding a savings account that will give you an interest rate hike.